One of the most effective ways to feel relaxed and confident on test day is to practice.

 - Line focus: Combines line reader with masking to guide students as they read.

 - Mark for review: Lets you flag questions to review later.

-- Notepad: For digital note-taking (you'll also get scratch paper).
+- Notes: For digital note-taking (you'll also get scratch paper).

 - Strikethrough: Lets you cross out answer options.

 During the test, you'll have access to a digital clock that counts down the time left for each section and alerts you five minutes before time is up.
 This clock isn't visible in the student preview.